 Define the vector $\vec{\lambda}$ as

-where UNIF denotes the uniform rationing rule: a mapping that gives to every agent the money needed to buy her preferred schedule as long as it is less than $\lambda$, chosen so that $p \cdot \vec{\lambda}=n$.
+where UNIF denotes the uniform rationing rule: a mapping that gives to every agent the money needed to buy her preferred bundle of objects as long as it is less than $\lambda$, chosen so that $p \cdot \vec{\lambda}=n$.
 Define the sets of satiated and non-satiated agents